prmpsmart/feature-based-flutter-project/README.md

 6. Utilize the routing and navigation structure to create a smooth user experience.
 7. Follow best practices for code organization, documentation, and testing.

+🗂️ Explanation:
+For detailed information on understanding this template and make the most out of its structure, refer to the  [Explanation](./Explanation.md) section of this repository.

 📖 Documentation:
 For detailed information on how to use this template and make the most out of its structure, refer to the Wiki section of this repository.